How to Register a Company in Nigeria: A Step by Step GuideAbbakin

 Such registration also must be in line with the provision of the Companies and Allied Matters Act, (CAMA 1990), as amended.

-If you’re incorporating a Limited Liability Company in Nigeria, one of the first steps you must take is to prepare some specific documents, which must meet strict requirements.
+However, if you’re incorporating a Limited Liability Company in Nigeria, one of the first steps you must take is to prepare some specific documents, which must meet strict requirements.

 You must conduct a business name check, file a memorandum of association, articles of organization and some other supporting documents at the CAC office or the state where you intend to do the business.